mchajdecki/Microsoft-Azure/README.md

 <br/>

 <h2>Azure Home Page Breakdown</h2>
+ <h4>Once the account has been created and you are logged in the Azure main page will look like this.
+  Familiarize yourself with the features and navigation of Azure main portal</h4>
   <p>
 <ol type="1">
   <li><strong>Portal menu.</strong>This global element can help you to navigate between services.
 Here, the portal menu is in flyout mode, so it's hidden until you select the menu icon.</li>